The Impact

 Individual results vary.

-Robert, a patient living with traumatic brain injury (TBI) and PBA
+Dan, a real patient living with multiple sclerosis and PBA

 Individual results vary.
 Robert is a real patient living with PBA.
 Image reflects patient’s health status at the time the image was captured.